 - How to Optimise an Ad Campaign to Improve ROAS

-The ROAS calculates how much brands will need to spend on an advertising campaign in order to generate a certain amount of revenue.
-To simplify, ROAS is a measurement of how many dollars brands will receive for every dollar they spend on advertising.
+ROAS calculates how much advertising spend brands will need to commit on a specific ad campaign in order to generate a certain amount of revenue.

-Without a proper understanding of ROAS, it becomes difficult to identify and determine which underperforming ad campaigns should be paused, or redeveloped and which winning campaigns an advertiser should continue running.
+Without a proper understanding of ROAS, it’s difficult to identify and determine which underperforming ad campaigns should be paused or redeveloped, and which winning campaigns should continue running.

 ROAS is particularly significant for brands planning to enter a new market.
 With ROAS, businesses are quickly able to test the commercial viability by comparing it across both local and international channels.

 This results in significantly less ad spend as brands can verify that a campaign will work before investing valuable resources in an unsuccessful strategy.

 All in all, for brands looking to expand and grow, a better understanding of ROAS can help:

 - Budget for future advertising campaigns